 USE [AdventureWorksDW2014] GO IF OBJECT_ID ( 'SP_ProductSales', 'P' ) IS NOT NULL DROP PROCEDURE SP_ProductSales; GO CREATE PROCEDURE [dbo].[SP_ProductSales] AS BEGIN SET NOCOUNT ON; SELECT Prod.Color, Prod.EnglishProductName AS ProductName, Fact.SalesAmount, Fact.OrderQuantity, Fact.TotalProductCost, Fact.TaxAmt FROM DimProduct AS Prod INNER JOIN FactInternetSales AS Fact ON Prod.ProductKey = Fact.ProductKey END GO

-Create a New report in SSRS Report Builder Wizard
+Create a New Report in SSRS Report Builder Wizard

-In this example, we want to create a new report in SSRS Report Builder wizard so Please select the New Report tab, and then select the Table or Matrix Wizard option as we shown below
+In this example, we want to create a new report in SSRS Report Builder wizard so Please select the New Report tab, and then select the Table or Matrix Wizard option as we have shown below

-Once you click on the New button, following window will be opened to write the connection string
+Once you click on the New button, the following window will be opened to write the connection string

-If you find any difficult to write the connection string click on the Build button, and Report Builder will create a Connection String for you.
+If you find any difficulty in writing the connection string, click on the Build button.
+And the Report Builder will create a Connection String for you.

 Please select the newly created Data Source and click the next button.